yusufaine/tp/docs/UserGuide.md

 ### Add a new recipe: `add`
 Add a recipe by specifying its name, ingredients, and steps to prepare the dish.<br>
 Usage: `add <-n name of recipe> <-d completion time of recipe in minutes> <-ss serving size of recipe> <-i ingredients of recipes separated by pipe> <-s steps separated by pipe> [-t tags associated with recipe]`
-> :information_source: Ingredients, steps, and tags can be separated by pipe.
+> :information_source: Ingredients, steps, and tags can be separated by pipe. </br>
+> :heavy_exclamation_mark: It is compulsory to specify the quantity of each ingredient that is to be added to the recipe.

 Example:
 - Let's say you would like to add a new pasta recipe for "Aglio Olio" You'll need to specify: